magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/aws-kinesis.md

 Please click **q** to close help.

 ##### Kinesis stream data format
 Kinesis uses **Base64** format for data inside streams.
-In mean time **Thingsboard AWS Kinesis** integration will automatically convert **Base64** encoding into character payload.
+In mean time **IoT Hub AWS Kinesis** integration will automatically convert **Base64** encoding into character payload.

-If your application sends data as **CSV**, you will receive the same **CSV** payload on the Thingsboard converter.
-If your application sends data as **JSON** string, Thingsboard converter will receive **JSON** string in the text payload.
+If your application sends data as **CSV**, you will receive the same **CSV** payload on the IoT Hub converter.
+If your application sends data as **JSON** string, IoT Hub converter will receive **JSON** string in the text payload.

 In this tutorial, we will use JSON string to put records into Kinesis data stream.
-As well we will send data back to Kinesis streams from the Thingsboard in the JSON string.
+As well we will send data back to Kinesis streams from the IoT Hub in the JSON string.
 In real life scenario, it is up to you what data format to use to decode/encode data.

 ##### AWS Kinesis demo streams

 In this demo we will use two AWS Kinesis streams:
- - **uplink** stream - for the incoming data into the Thingsboard.
+ - **uplink** stream - for the incoming data into the IoT Hub.
- - **downlink** stream - for the outgoing data from the Thingsboard.
+ - **downlink** stream - for the outgoing data from the IoT Hub.

 Let's create uplink stream with the help of AWS CLI:
 ```bash